Prospective Students, Application, and Admissions

 The program and coursework are designed for students who want a highly focused reproductive science curriculum and research experience in preparation for careers in basic and clinical research laboratories in academia, healthcare, and pharmaceutical, and biotechnology settings.
 Prospective applicants are encouraged to contact the DGS if they have questions about their academic, clinical, or research backgrounds.

-For students matriculating Fall 2019, applications are due March 30th, 2019 for both thesis and non-thesis tracks.
 The program only admits students for matriculation during fall quarters.
 Students may select the thesis or non-thesis track at the time of application submission or after receiving a positive admissions decision.
 Students who are not sure which track they should pursue, may select "undecided" when completing the application.
 If admitted to the program, undecided applicants will be placed into the thesis or non-thesis track based upon their application and interview.

 Applications from international students are encouraged.
 International students are required to demonstrate English language proficiency, which may require a standardized test.
 International applicants are responsible for planning accordingly to meet application deadlines.